PKUCSS/PKUCSS.github.io/index.md

 ## News
+- 2024-07: I joined Aliaba as a full-time ML engineer after seven wonderful years at PKU
 - 2023-01: One paper got accepted to Findings of EACL 2023 (just on the first day of the Lunar New Year 🎉)!
 - 2022-10: Two papers got accepted to Findings of EMNLP 2022!
 - 2021-11: I organized a group night run attended by thousands of students at Peking University to celebrate the 20th anniversary of Angela Zhang's debut.